 The Book of Jonah and Our Mission to an Ungodly Nation // Bible Study

-Nineveh was a city where wickedness was rampant.
-Although we do not have all the details of what went on in the city. it is enough to see that God’s patience toward the city was wearing thin.
-Therefore He sent Jonah to warn the people of Nineveh about the destruction that was headed their way because of their wickedness.
+Nineveh, the capital city of Assyria, was rampant with wickedness.
+Although we do not have all the details of what went on in the city, it is enough to know that God’s patience toward the city began to wear thin.
+Therefore, he sent Jonah to warn the people of Nineveh about the destruction that was headed their way.
 Our nation at this time in history is also full of wickedness.
 The stench of abortion makes our nation an abomination to the Lord.
-His patience remains for our nation.
-Like Jonah, we have a mission to warn people of the consequences of their sins so that they will forsake their evil ways and turn to God.
-In many ways, we can see how our mission as Christians is much like the mission of Jonah.
+Yet, God is extremely patient with us as a nation.
+Like Jonah, our mission is to warn people of the consequences of their sins so that they will forsake their evil ways and turn to God.
+In many ways we can see how our mission as Christians is much like the mission of Jonah.

 Part 1: Reaction to God’s Mission for Us

 Put yourself in Jonah’s shoes.
 What would be some reasons why you would not want to obey God’s command to go to Nineveh?

 How would you argue against each of these objections if Jonah had used them?

 What is our mission toward those who promote and defend and do abortions according to the following passages?